KamenP38/CS579-Term-Project/README.md

 ## Description of content of notebook-project.ipynb

-In the notebook-project.ipynb file, the user can find all the code blocks used for extracting data related to the presidential elections within multiple districts (top 50 similar districts to TX-22) through extrapolation of precinct data.
+In the notebook-project.ipynb file, the user can find all the code blocks used for extracting data related to the congressional representative elections and the presidential elections within multiple districts (top 50 similar districts to TX-22) through extrapolation of precinct data.
 Furthermore, the user can find all the models used on the concatenated data in order to train various models and predict the outcome of the elections (Presidential and Congressional District Representative) and voter turnout.

 Due to the nature of this project, many of the blocks were run separately, and thus, libraries have been imported multiple times so that no libraries were missing while running the particular block of code.

+The user can analyze the spatial analysis done by our team by going through the files there (rmd, nb.html).

 ## Description of content of CSV files